haberdashPI/vim-multi-repl/README.md

 You can configure the position and size of the REPL with the following
 variables:
 ```vim
 let g:repl_size = 20
 let g:repl_position = 'botright'
 ```

 ## Multiple REPLs

-If you want to get fancy, you can have multiple REPLS for a given filetype and project.
-Use the `<Plug>(repl-switch)` mapping to switch between different REPLS while in one, and pass a count to `<Plug>(repl-toggle)` to switch to a specific REPL.
+You can have multiple REPLS for a given filetype and project.
+These are referred to using numbers 1-9.
+Pass a count to `<Plug>(repl-toggle)` to switch to a specific REPL.
 The `<Plug>(repl-switch)` mapping will open a prompt for a single number (1-9) and switch to the given REPL.

 ![Multiple REPL video](vim-repl-multiple.gif)

 In fact, each of the mappings can take a count which is used to specify which REPL to use.
-When no count is specified, the last REPL used by the current buffer is assumed.
+When no count is specified, the last REPL used by the current buffer is assumed, and REPL 1 is assumed if no REPL was previosuly used.
 If this REPL was closed, it gets re-opened.

 Likewise, the `:REPL` command takes an optional first argument ranging from 1-9 that indicates the REPL you wish to start and the default is determined